HamzahAA15/ebookstore/readme.md

 # Online Book Store Service

 Online Book Store Service is a service that enables you to buy books online, creat customer account, send notification.
-It uses an persistence postgresql data source.
+It uses a persistence postgresql data source.

 **Note:** View this readme file using preview mode (Ctrl-K + V) or (Command-K + V) for better readability.